All you need to know about Low Deposit Loans

 You have saved $x which equals 10% of something.
 You can get on the property ladder.
 Yes, the loan repayments will be higher, but no lender will give you a loan if you cant service that loan.
 Service means you paying out of your income and declared expenses.
 At the beginning of a conversation with a Mortgage Adviser, that person will assess what you can service.
 That assessment is calculated at a higher rate because of the Responsible Lending code here in NZ.
 We need to ensure that you can pay in the future when the rates do go up, so you are assessed now at that higher rate.

 Since the tightening up of low deposit loans, Banks and Lenders have not only increased fees and interest rates, but now also apply application fees and no longer offer contributions for legal fees.

 So what fees are you up for?

-Legal Fees – these can vary from solicitor to solicitor – so it pays to shop around.
-Some solicitors will also charge extra for purchases funded via KiwiSaver.
-Purchases via Trusts are generally more expensive too.
+- Legal Fees for any Purchase – these can vary from solicitor to solicitor – so it pays to shop around.
+It’s always good to be referred to a solicitor as well.